Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 ## 5. Credits
 This code was developed by Nick Roby at Stanford University with contributions by Patricia Gonzales, Kim Quesnel, and Newsha Ajami.

+Please cite the following manuscript when referencing Articulate:
+Roby, N. A., Gonzales, P., Quesnel, K. J., & Ajami, N. K. (2018).
+A novel search algorithm for quantifying news media coverage as a measure of environmental issue salience.
+Environmental Modelling & Software, 101, 249-255.

 ## 6. License
 See copyright.txt and LICENSE for more information.